DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/WorkloadManagement/Pilots/index.rst

 A pilot has, at a minimum, to:

-- install/setup DIRAC, or its extension
+- install or setup DIRAC, or an extension of it
 - configure DIRAC
 - run the JobAgent